 The term “Business continuity” refers to the ability of an organisation to continue its important operations at the time of a disaster.
-It includes organisation-level planning and preparation to ensure that it is minimally affected and is able to recover quick from a disruptive business event.
+It includes organisation-level planning and preparation to ensure that it is minimally affected and is able to recover quickly from a disruptive business event.
 Business continuity planning is often handled by the IT department of an organisation but is an interdepartmental process.
-It covers a wide range of events and disasters, such as natural disasters, serious incidents, cyber attacks, pandemics or business crisis.
+It covers a wide range of events and disasters, such as natural disasters, serious incidents, cyber-attacks, pandemics or business crisis.

 Points to Remember